Users and groups#

 settings.user_properties["myprop"] = "myvalue"

-settings_admin_properties["myadminprop"] = "myadminvalue"
+settings.admin_properties["myadminprop"] = "myadminvalue"

 settings.save()